quamotion/docs/vs/how-to-mobile-test-settings.rst

 You can pass properties to the tests using the ``properties`` element.
 Each property is represented by a ``property`` element, where the
 ``name`` attribute contains the name of the property and the ``value`` property the value of the property.

-For more information on to use properties, see `How To: Pass Properties to Mobile Coded UI Tests <how-to-pass-properties-to-mobile-coded-ui-tests>`_.
+For more information on to use properties, see :doc:`how-to-pass-properties-to-mobile-coded-ui-tests`.